CA4022/Lab6-ML_RecSys/README.md

   * you are probably likely to have a mix of data types in complex projects (you can see that looking at what data structure is used to wrap the data)
   * when processing documents, it is very common to use these methods to transform text into numeric vectors/matrixes, which is what the ML algorithms use

+Try and run the following examples from the [spark documentation](https://spark.apache.org/docs/2.3.0/ml-features.html):
+  * Word2Vec or CountVectoriser
+  * StopWordsRemover (try it with a different language)
+  * n-grams

+Note the order of some of these in the list, as some take as input  the output of a previous transformation (e.g. tokeniser/stopwordsremover/n-grams)

 ## ML Pipelines
   * High-level APIs working on DataFrames
   * Example: Spam email detection (modified from [pipeline_example.py](https://spark.apache.org/docs/2.3.0/ml-pipeline.html#example-pipeline))